The taxon comprises ~150 species in ~9 families.

 Navarro-Sigüenza AG, Vázquez-Miranda H, Hernández-Alonso G, García-Trejo EA, and Sánchez-González LA (2017), Complex biogeographic scenarios revealed in the diversification of the largest woodpecker radiation in the New World, Mol.
 Phylogenet.
 Evol.
 112, 53-67. (abstract)

-Ostrow EN, Catanach TA, Bates JM, Aleixo A, and Weckstein JD (2023), Phylogenomic analysis confirms the relationships among toucans, toucan-barbets, and New World barbets but reveals paraphyly of Selenidera toucanets and evidence for mitonuclear discordance, Ornithology e:ukad022. (abstract)
+Ostrow EN, Catanach TA, Bates JM, Aleixo A, and Weckstein JD (2023), Phylogenomic analysis confirms the relationships among toucans, toucan-barbets, and New World barbets but reveals paraphyly of Selenidera toucanets and evidence for mitonuclear discordance, Ornithology 140, e:ukad022. (free pdf)

 Patané JSL, Weinstein JD, Aleixo A, and Bates JM (2009), Evolutionary history of Ramphastos toucans: molecular phylogenetics, temporal diversification, and biogeography, Mol.
 Phylogenet.
 Evol.
-53, 923-934. (abstract)
+53, 923-934. (free reading)

 Shakya SB, Fuchs J, Pons JM, and Sheldon FH (2017), Tapping the woodpecker tree for evolutionary insight, Mol.
 Phylogenet.
 Evol.
 116, 182-191. (abstract)

-Witt CC (2004), “Rates of molecular evolution and their application to neotropical avian biogeography”, Ph.D. dissertation, Louisiana State University. (free pdf)
+Witt CC (2004), “Rates of molecular evolution and their application to neotropical avian biogeography”, Ph.D. dissertation, Louisiana State University. (pdf)